VaultaFoundation/vaulta-system-contract/README.md

 - **Exchange** uses `swapto` with `100 XYZ` as the quantity and **User** as the `to` account
 - The contract swaps the `100 XYZ` to `100 EOS` and sends it to **User**

+## Tracking Vaulta Balances

+You can track a Vaulta ($A) balance in the same way you track an `eosio.token` balance, with one small change where you must also track the `swaptrace` action on this contract.

+The `swaptrace` action happens when a system wrapper (see below) is called and the user has their $A swapped to $EOS before calling a system action that needs to be paid in $EOS.

 ## System Wrapper

 The system wrapper is a set of actions that allows interaction with the system contracts using